 Gender Equity Counseling

 All minors between the ages of 14 and 17 years old are required to have a work permit for employment.
 In order to obtain a work permit, students must submit proof of age along with a completed Employment Permit Application.
-Students request a work permit from the Guidance Department.
+Students request a work permit from the School Counseling Department.
 Work permits are issued during the school day or after school.

 Examples of proof of age include a birth certificate, baptismal record, immigration record, or passport.